lun-ai/BMLP_GPU/README.md

 ## Calling from SWI-Prolog

-As an example, the following clauses in the test.pl file describe rows in a boolean matrix, we show how to use BMLP-GPU to compute its transitive closure.
+As an example, the following clauses in the test/int_matrix.pl file describe rows in a boolean matrix, we show how to use BMLP-GPU to compute its transitive closure.
 ```
             0  1  2  3  4
 a(2).
 0|     1         |  0